Stem cells and the cancer cell of origin

 Identifying the cellular origin of squamous skin tumors.
 Lapouge G, Kass Youssef K, Vokaer B, Achouri Y, Michaux C, Sotiropoulou PA, Blanpain C. Proc Natl Acad Sci U S A 2011 May 3;108(18):7431-6.
 Highlighted by a preview in Nature Medicine.

 Adult interfollicular tumour-initiating cells are reprogrammed into an embryonic hair follicle progenitor-like fate during basal cell carcinoma initiation.
-Youssef KK, Lapouge G, Bouvrée K, Rorive S, Brohée S, Appelstein O, Larsimont JC, Sukumaran V, Van de Sande B, Pucci D, Dekoninck S, Berthe JV, Aerts S, Salmon I, Del Marmol V, Blanpain C. Nat Cell Biol.
-2012 Dec;14(12):1282-94.
+Kass Youssef K, Lapouge G, Bouvrée K, Rorive S, Brohée S, Appelstein O, Larsimont JC, Sukumaran V, Van de Sande B, Pucci D, Dekoninck S, Berthe JV, Aerts S, Salmon I, Del Marmol V, Blanpain C. Nat Cell Biol.
+2012 Dec;14(12):1282-94. doi: 10.1038/ncb2628.
+Epub 2012 Nov 25.
 Highlighted by a news and views in Nature cell Biology.

 Tracing the cellular origin of cancer.
 Blanpain C.Nat Cell Biol.
 2012 Dec 23; 15(2):126-34.